guardian-nexus/auditkit/README.md

 ---

-**Built by engineers who've been through too many compliance audits.
-Special thanks to the off-the-cuff contributions from Jordan**
+**Built by engineers who've been through too many compliance audits.**

+**Special thanks to our community contributors, especially for the comprehensive Entra ID mappings that enable unified multi-cloud compliance reporting.**